zhaoda/leo.github.io/_posts/2015-09-07-goodbye-steam-it-was-a-great-time.md

 updated: 2015-09-07 22:59
 ---

 It was in 2012 when we first met.
 I was just a kid from a small town who wanted to try out what my cool classmates told me about.
-In the school, they always raved about how much you have to offer and how less someone actually had to give you in exchange.
+In the school, they always raved about how much you had to offer and how less someone actually had to give you in exchange.

 Obviously, I wanted to be cool to.
 So after a few months, I couldn't resist your attraction anymore.
 I wanted to know more about you and your dangerous side which my parents and the people on the TV told me about.
 They said you're not only a good way to kill time, but also drug which already made many of my kind addictive.